 We’ve all heard that “people don’t leave their jobs, they leave their managers.”
 But sometimes people just leave their jobs for better jobs.
 However, the point remains: in the majority of situations, managers haven’t provided any opportunity for career growth or development, and the employee feels pigeonholed in their current position.
 No amount of free haircuts or swimming pools will retain people who consider themselves at a dead end.

-Get your managers to buy-in to their leadership roles through trainings that help them learn how to welcome, engage, and increase loyalty throughout your organisation.
+Get your managers to buy-in to their leadership roles through trainings that help them learn how to welcome, engage, and increase loyalty throughout your organization.
 Help them develop the skills they need to create a space of trust with each of their direct reports.
 When leaders learn how to engage with employees so they don’t get to a point where they feel stuck in their current position, employee satisfaction and loyalty will increase tenfold.
 If your managers and leaders buy-in and are invested in your company goals, your employees will follow suit.
 Great leadership makes the difference.

 Invest in the right employees.